 For Years 7-11 a fixed price lunch service is available for those on free school meals and those who do not bring a packed lunch from home.
-The meals are a fixed price currently £2.70.
+The meals are a fixed price currently £2.90.
 School lunches are purchased by biometrics (a fingerprint) or a lunch card (if requested).
-Parents can add funds to the students account via the school gateway from September 1st 2024.
-The food, supplied by our inhouse kitchen, complies with the school nutritional standards.
+Parents can add funds to the students account via the MyChildAtSchool (MCAS) app.
+The food, supplied by our in-house kitchen, complies with the school nutritional standards.